omeatai/Personal/README.md

 🔆Hi, I'm Ifeanyi, a dynamic and solutions-driven Software Engineer, Cloud Engineer and Cybersecurity Analyst and Enthusiast.
 I'm passionate about building and deploying applications in the Cloud, securing cloud environments, protecting networks, applications and systems, and ensuring compliance with industry standards.

 📌Cloud Software Engineering
-- [ ] ⚡Designed scalable web applications using Python, Django, and REST APIs, ensuring high performance and security.
+- [ ] ⚡Designed and built scalable web applications using Javascript, React, Typescript, Node, Next.js, Python, Django, Flask, AWS and REST APIs, ensuring high performance and security.
 - [ ] ⚡Built dynamic, user-centric interfaces with React, improving user experience across platforms.
 - [ ] ⚡Developed and maintained secure APIs with Django Rest Framework (DRF), Node.js, and Next.js.